Araz-m/OpenFast-Automating-Simulation-Loops-for-Several-DLCs/README.md

 # OpenFast-DLC-Loop-Automation
-This tool is capable of running a complete loop of different DLC simulations in openfast automatically. in the link below you will find the files related to the Optimus project that the python script developed for https://github.com/WindEnergyEngineering/Optimus-295-20/tree/master/OpenFAST/Optimus-295-20
+This tool is capable of running a complete loop of different DLC simulations in openfast simultaneously. in the link below you will find the files related to the Optimus project that the python script developed for https://github.com/WindEnergyEngineering/Optimus-295-20/tree/master/OpenFAST/Optimus-295-20